Thomas W. White (born 1937)

-Thomas W. White (born October 31, 1937) was a Michigan politician.
+Thomas W. White (born October 31, 1937) is an American former politician from Michigan.

 Early life

-White was born on October 31, 1937 in Detroit, Michigan.
+White was born on October 31, 1937, in Detroit, Michigan.

 Education

 White attended the University of Michigan.
 White earned a B.A. from Wayne State University in history and did graduate work in sociology.

 Career

-On November 4, 1964, White was elected to the Michigan House of Representatives where he represented the 11th district from January 1, 1965 to January 1, 1969.
+On November 4, 1964, White was elected to the Michigan House of Representatives where he represented the 11th district from January 1, 1965, to January 1, 1969.
 After his time in the legislature, White became an administrative assistant for the Michigan House Development Authority.
 White was a member of the NAACP and the American Civil Liberties Union.

 Personal life

 In 1964, White married Judith Maxon.